 Budget Deficit = Net Private Saving – Net Exports

 If we rearrange this expression, it becomes clear that there are now two possible sources of net private saving:

 Budget Deficit + Net Exports = Net Private Saving

-If domestic citizens sell more goods and services to foreigners than they buy in return, export revenue will exceed import spending and there will be a build up of financial assets.
+If domestic businesses sell more goods and services to foreigners than households buy from overseas, export revenue will exceed import spending and there will be a build up of private-domestic financial assets.
 So, in an open economy, private net saving can come either from government deficit expenditure or net exports.

 In many countries, though, including the US, net exports are typically negative, which means the external sector subtracts from net private saving.
 This leaves the budget deficit as the only source of net private saving.
 For trade deficit countries such as the US, in other words, it is impossible for the private sector to net save unless the government runs a budget deficit.